nychealth/EH-dataportal/README.md

 When changed are merged into `development` or `production`, in addition to automated builds, these actions are triggered:
 - The site runs a CodeQL analysis on merges/builds, and is set up to use Github's Depandabot to review dependencies for vulnerabilities.
 - On merge to `development`, a Github Action builds and commits the site files to `gh-pages`.
 On merge to `production`, an Action bulids and commits the site files to `prod-deploy`.
 We deploy this branch to our server to serve up the production site.
-- `Gruntfile.js` runs to create `/static/js/lunr/PagesIndex.json`, which powers the search function (`search-results.js`  uses Lunr functions to search `PagesIndex.jso`n and display results on the search-results template).
+- `Gruntfile.js` runs to create `/static/js/lunr/PagesIndex.json`, which powers the search function (`search-results.js`  uses Lunr functions to search `PagesIndex.json` and display results on the `search-results.html` template).

 ### Environments
 The `/config` folder includes subfolders with environment-specific configuration.
 Specifically, there are different configuration files for development, staging, and production envirnoments.
 You serve or build the site by specifying the environment (eg, `hugo serve --environment development` or `hugo --environment production`).
 This merges the contents of that environment's config file (in `/config/ENVIRONMENT/config.toml'` with  `/config/_default/config.toml`. **You may find it useful to create aliases for these functions ([in Powershell](https://www.tutorialspoint.com/how-to-create-powershell-alias-permanently), or [Bash](https://www.shell-tips.com/bash/alias/))**.